DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### Configuring Datadog in code

-There are multiple ways to configure your application, for example using Environment variables, _web.config_, or _datadog.json_, [as described in our documentation](https://docs.datadoghq.com/tracing/setup_overview/setup/dotnet-core/#configuration).
+There are multiple ways to configure your application: using environment variables, a `web.config` file, or a `datadog.json` file, [as described in our documentation](https://docs.datadoghq.com/tracing/setup_overview/setup/dotnet-core/#configuration).
 This NuGet package also allows you to configure settings in code.

 To override configuration settings, create an instance of `TracerSettings`, and pass it to the static `Tracer.Configure()` method: